BrianAronson/birankr/README.md

 ## Installation

-This package will be available on CRAN soon, and is currently available on github.
-Installing this package via github can be done with the following two lines:
+This package can be directly installed via CRAN with `install.packages("birankr")`.
+Alternatively, newest versions of this package can be installed with `devtools::install_github("BrianAronson/birankr")`

-    library(devtools)
-    install_github("BrianAronson/birankr")

 ## Example
-Let's pretend we have a dataset (`df`) containing patient-provider ties (`patient_id` and `provider_id`) among providers that have ever prescribed an opioid.
+Let's pretend we have a dataset (`df`) containing patient-provider ties (`patient_id` and `provider_id`) among providers that have ever prescribed an opioid:

     df <- data.frame(
       patient_id = sample(x = 1:10000, size = 10000, replace = T),